Oberkochen/Germany | 29 October 2020 | ZEISS Consumer Products | Background article

 The two companies did not begin truly working together closely until 1965, when the Zeiss Ikon-Voigtländer Vertriebsgesellschaft mbH was founded to respond to pressure from Asian camera manufacturers.
 In early 1970, Voigtländer AG was merged into Zeiss Ikon AG.
 Its SL 706 SLR camera model failed to prevent production and was discontinued within the same year.
 In 1971, production at the Braunschweig factory was also finally shut down.

 In a bid to rescue the company, ZEISS in Oberkochen, Rollei-Werke Franke & Heidecke, and the German state of Lower Saxony's Bank für Gemeinwirtschaft founded Optische Werke Voigtländer GmbH, Braunschweig in 1972.
 The partners planned to implement projects with the Japanese company Asahi-Optical Company Ltd. Tokyo, among others, but things did not work out.
 The factories were closed down in 1974

-In 1997, ZEISS in Oberkochen entered into a partnership with the Japanese Kyocera Corporation, which revived the old Contax name.
+Starting from 1974, ZEISS in Oberkochen entered into a partnership with the Japanese Kyocera Corporation, which revived the old Contax name.
 ZEISS licensed its production and supplied the lenses.
 Some RTS models were manufactured under the old name as well as the Contax G models, before Kyocera completely ceased producing cameras in 2005.

 ZEISS had already entered talks with the Japanese company Cosina, however, and in the same year introduced a new analog viewfinder camera under the old Zeiss Ikon name.
 The Zeiss Ikon Super Wide model followed in 2006.
 These were sold directly via the ZEISS dealer network until 2012.